mefrem/mefrem.github.io/_posts/2020-04-18-alexey-guzey.md

 But for some reason, *consistently writing* came about much slower to me.
 I would get caught up in the details of creating a blog, like my early WordPress, “What does it look like?” and then not get around to saying a whole lot.
 Partially it was because I had hangups like, “Do I have anything original to say?
 Anything interesting?
 How good of a writer am I?”

 **Now, I never had an experience of those doubts being so strongly dispelled than when I read [your piece about writing](https://guzey.com/personal/why-have-a-blog/), about why in fact the goal isn’t to write something completely original, but to synthesize thoughts, especially if you find yourself talking about them a lot to lots of different friends.
-You should just put that in a blog post.** And also, obviously when we go to school and we learn something, hardly is anything that the professors say is original.
+You should just put that in a blog post.** And also, obviously when we go to school and we learn something, hardly anything that the professors say is original.
 There’s this primacy on originality, but that’s not actually how most communication is done.

 So how did you come to that?
 How did you come to the realization that maybe you should be more forthcoming about what your thoughts are?